 If the action had stayed in Montevideo (with the entire Piriapolis half scrapped and a different ending added) and focused on the absurd charade and its consequences, the film would have ended up at an odd medium length of around 60 minutes, but it would have felt perfect.

 The acting by the three leads (Andrés Pazos, Mirella Pascual, and Jorge Bolani) is very good.
-The film also uses its locations and environments very well and there is no denying the fact that the filmmakers have an exceptional talent of creating an atmosphere, of making every little detail come together in creating a whole, from Jacobo’s rather depressing brown car and his dusty, stuffy flat, to the grey factory and the beige socks.
+The film also uses its locations and environments very well and there is no denying the fact that the filmmakers have an exceptional talent for creating an atmosphere, for making every little detail come together in creating a whole, from Jacobo’s rather depressing brown car and his dusty, stuffy flat, to the grey factory and the beige socks.
 The filmmakers also have to be commended for being very courageous with the amount of things that remain unspoken and the amount of things that may or may not be happening between scenes or underneath the surface of the story we see on screen.

 In the end, however, this film – which collected a fair number of awards across the globe – did not work for me.
 If I were to judge the first half of the film on its own, I could easily give it 8 out of 10 stars, or even more.
 The entire film, as it stands, feels more like a 6.